fbpx

 Discovery process

 Discovery is a crucial stage in commercial litigation where both parties exchange all relevant documents and information, regardless of whether it assists or harms that party’s case.
-This process aims to ensure that both sides have access to the evidence that will be presented in court.
+This process aims to ensure that both sides have access to the evidence that will be presented in Court.

 • Disclosure of documents: Each party must provide documents relevant to the case, which can include contracts, correspondence, and financial records